AIDajiangtang/Segment-Anything-CSharp/README_EN.md

    3.3 Search for Microsoft.ML.OnnxRuntime, select version 1.15.1, and click Install<br />
    3.4 Search for OpenCvSharp4, select version 4.8.0, and click Install<br />
    3.5 Search for OpenCvSharp4.runtime.win, select version 4.8.0, and click Install<br />
+   3.6 the target platform of SAMViewer set x64<br />
   4. Put decoder-quant.onnx , encoder-quant.onnx ,visual.onnx and textual.onnx in the exe path<br />
   5. Run the program<br />